WangJiuniu/DistinctiveCap/README.md

 ## Similar images set

-The simialr images set can be downloaded from [google drive](https://drive.google.com/file/d/197vaBDApI0S_Xh2aqSfz3JpRdfia_ilV/view?usp=sharing), and the <em>readme.txt</em> contained in this file shows the detail of our similar images sets.
+The similar images set can be downloaded from [google drive](https://drive.google.com/file/d/197vaBDApI0S_Xh2aqSfz3JpRdfia_ilV/view?usp=sharing), and the <em>readme.txt</em> contained in this file shows the detail of our similar images sets.

 ## Reference